-Both the SX420 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the SX420 followed on from the Canon SX410.
+Both the SX420 and the K-3 II have been discontinued, but can regularly be found used on ebay.
+The K-3 II was replaced by the Pentax K-3 III, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot SX420 IS:

 - Ready to shoot: Comes with a built-in lens, while the K-3 II requires a separate lens.

 - More compact: Is smaller (104x69mm vs 131x100mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the K-3 II).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.